saikirangurijal/cloudcentersuite/Content/Compute/Lambda/README.md

 Step 4 :DynamoDB Service should be created in WorkLoad Manager for the DynamoDb Tier.
 How to create DynamoDB service - refer [here](https://github.com/datacenter/cloudcentersuite/tree/master/Content/NoSQL%20Databases/DynamoDB)

-Step 5 : Download the integration unit bundle (that conatins logo, service json and application profile) from [here](https://github.com/datacenter/cloudcentersuite/raw/master/Content/Compute/Lambda/WorkloadManager/lambda_iu.zip)
+Step 5 : Download the integration unit bundle (that contains logo, service json and application profile) from [here](https://github.com/datacenter/cloudcentersuite/raw/master/Content/Compute/Lambda/WorkloadManager/lambda_iu.zip)

 Step 6: Extract the above bundle on any linux based machine and navigate to extracted folder

 Step 7 : Download the Service Import script zip file from [here](https://github.com/datacenter/cloudcentersuite/raw/master/Content/Scripts/serviceimport.zip)

-Step 8: Copy the Service Import script zip file to the directory extarcted above in Step 6 and Unzip the service import script bundle.
+Step 8: Copy the Service Import script zip file to the directory extracted above in Step 6 and Unzip the service import script bundle.

 Step 9 : Download the Dockerfile from [here](https://github.com/datacenter/cloudcentersuite/raw/master/Content/dockerimages/Dockerfile) and copy to the extracted folder in Step 4